samwizzy/brinmi-print/README.md

-# Brinmi Print
+# Brinmi Print (2.0)

 This is a versatile book store [Brinmi Print](https://brinmiprint.com/).

 ## The project target the following features:

 1. Book storage
-2. Catalogue
+2. EBook Catalogue & Download
-3. Merchandize
+3. Merchandize (Free & Premium Authorization)
+4. Payment Gateway
+5. Third Party Ebook Platform
-4. Modular book update by chapters
+6. Modular book update by chapters

 In the project directory, you can run:

 ```
 yarn start
 ```

-This will serv on on localhost:300 if available otherwise on a alterative port
+This will serve on localhost:3000 if available otherwise on an alternative port

-About Brinmi Print
+## About Brinmi Print

 See the section about [brinmiprint.com](https://brinmiprint.com) to view it in the browser.